 These training documents offer a

-on how to catalogue low heads dams via Google Earth.
+in-depth tutorial on how to catalogue low heads dams via Google Earth.

 As low head dams are located and catalogued, updates of the inventory of low head dam locations in your state will be reflected in this existing GIS inventory of low head dams.